Wealth Club – Compelling investments for experienced investors

 The manager

 Calculus Capital’s CEO, John Glencross, and Executive Chairman, Susan McDonald, made their first EIS investment in 1996.
 They founded Calculus Capital in 1999 and shortly after launched the UK’s first approved EIS fund.
-Calculus now manages £148 million in tax-efficient investments, across its EIS funds and VCT, all managed by the same investment team.
+The Calculus team now manages £176 million in tax-efficient investments.

 The investment team is co-led by Alexander Crawford and Richard Moore who are responsible for sourcing and executing new deals, as well as advising portfolio companies.
-They are supported by a wider team of six, including Dominic Harris, who acts as Head of Portfolio Management and life sciences specialist and Investment Director Elizabeth Klein.
+They are supported by a wider team of seven, including Dominic Harris, Head of Portfolio Management and life sciences specialist and Investment Director Elizabeth Klein.
+The team’s most recent hire, Tim Robinson, is the former COO of Fifth Season, a $1 billion global film and TV studio based in LA.
+Tim will act as a senior advisor to the portfolio’s media investments and help generate deal flow in the sector.

 Before your subscription is invested, the cash will be held by Calculus as the custodian.
 Calculus also acts as the nominee after investment.